2 Things That Steal Your Joy

 This culture of rebellion has also seeped into the church.

-Suddenly, God’s law is no longer the standard for most Christians; but rather it is an evolving document subject to cultural norms and practices.
+Suddenly, God’s law is no longer the standard for most Christians; but an evolving document subject to cultural norms and practices.

 If we want to live in the joy of the Lord, we must purpose in our hearts to live in obedience every day.